Power Up Your Viral Defenses!

 2. Heat increases blood flow, and blood flow is imperative to nurture the lymphatic system.
 Lymphocytes help shuttle bad things to get out of the body.
 So, if your best friend offers you the flu, or your little one offers you a respiratory infection, you want lots of blood flow to the lymphatic region so that you can get rid of it.
 You can say gosh thanks for the offer, but no thank you!
 Try focusing on soups, broths, teas, and cooked veggies if you feel like your immune system is stressed.

 3. The Power of Brown Fat.
-Yes, you read it right, there is a really good type of fat!
-As adults, the upper back is the only place we still carry brown fat.
 Brown fat is the “good fat” in the body, which helps to detoxify things like viruses and bacteria and helps to stimulate the rate of burn.
 This type of fat is very susceptible to stress and infection.
-That’s why when we’re stressed, we find a lot of tension in the neck and shoulders and have pain or heat in this area when don’t feel well.
-Before bed, the immune system tends to be less resilient, and fevers are more likely to spike.
+That’s why when we’re stressed, we find a lot of tension in the neck and shoulders and have pain or heat in this area when we don't feel well.
 Want to boost your immune system?
 Do a heat pack on the upper shoulders and neck and dress warmly before bed.
-(I know very sexy!)

 DIY Boost for Your Immune System!